Types of Water Contaminants & How to Make Water Safe

 Countertop System

 A countertop reverse osmosis system is also available and is not any bigger than other appliances you already place on your counter.
 From your counter, you attach a feed line to your original faucet and the water is filtered through this countertop system.
-These systems not as robust and can be quite slow in comparison, so if you are serious about using this method to purify water, an under-counter system may be the way to go.
+These systems are not as robust and can be quite slow in comparison, so if you are serious about using this method to purify water, an under-counter system may be the way to go.

 PROS